Annette Taddeo

-Annette Joanne Taddeo-Goldstein (née Taddeo /təˈdeɪ.oʊ/; born April 7, 1967) is an American politician, businesswoman, and perennial candidate who served as a member of the Florida Senate from the 40th district from 2017 to 2022.
-A member of the Democratic Party, she was an unsuccessful candidate for several elections starting in 2008.
+Annette Joanne Taddeo-Goldstein (née Taddeo /təˈdeɪ.oʊ/; born April 7, 1967) is an American politician and businesswoman who served as a member of the Florida Senate from the 40th district from 2017 to 2022.
+A member of the Democratic Party, she has been an unsuccessful candidate for several elections starting in 2008.
 She was Charlie Crist's running mate in the 2014 Florida gubernatorial election.
 She was formerly a Democratic candidate in the 2022 Florida gubernatorial election, but withdrew to run for Congress in Florida's 27th congressional district to unsuccessfully challenge incumbent María Elvira Salazar.
 In 2024, she ran for Miami-Dade County Clerk and was defeated by incumbent Republican Juan Fernandez-Barquin.

 Early life and education

 Taddeo was born in Barrancabermeja, Colombia, to an Italian-American father and Colombian mother.
 Her early life was spent in Colombia until she moved to live with family friends in Huntsville, Alabama, at the age of 17.
 She graduated from the University of North Alabama with a degree in commercial Spanish.
 Shortly after, she moved to Miami.
 In 1995, Taddeo started a translation business, now called LanguageSpeak.